The UAE – Open for Business

 Foreign companies are required to appoint a commercial agent in the UAE to import and sell its products in the UAE.
 The agent can only be a UAE national or a commercial entity wholly owned by UAE nationals.
-The agent has to register with the Ministry of Economy to engage in commercial activity and benefit from exclusive import and distribution rights.
+The agent has to register with the to engage in commercial activity and benefit from exclusive import and distribution rights.
 An exclusive agent provides a foreign company with in-depth knowledge of local customs and markets as well as a network of contacts and outlets to distribute its products.

 Imports and Exports

 The UAE has a liberal trade regime with tariffs based on the GCC tariff structure.
 Customs procedures are simple and largely computerized to facilitate trade, which in the case of several emirates includes a large re-export industry.
 It takes just six documents, three signatures and 18 days to move imported goods from the UAE ports to a warehouse.
 The cost of obtaining a licence is also the lowest in the world.
 An importer/exporter obtains a licence from the economic department of the relevant emirate.